JakubTabor/DataProcessingPython/README.md

 # DataProcessingPython
 # This is my first data processing in Python
 # I take care of missing data and then I split the dataset into the training set and test set
+# Train my model and make predictions or get score